socobo/SocoboPlusPlus/server/README.md

   Query Parameter:

-  - resolveCagegory: If this query parameter is set, the response will not only contain the category id but the complete category data
+  - resolve: If this query parameter is set, the response will not only contain the category id but the complete category data

   Response body:
     ```json